denismcdonald/denismcdonald.github.io/_posts/2022-12-10-clipboard-time-machine.md

 On Windows, you can view the history of what you've copied to your clipboard by pressing the Windows key plus the V key.
 You can then recopy anything from that history.

-This is a handy feature that I only just learned about.

 You might need to enable the feature, though, in Settings > System > Clipboard.